ChocolateLoverRaj/code-runner/User Space.md

 - Figure out if the kernel should have a different Cr3 than user space programs instead of mapping the kernel memory to the address space of every user space program (for security reasons).
 - Figure out how to run stuff on multiple CPUs.
 - Figure out how prioritization will work when there are multiple threads and processes.

+## Multiple Processes
+Currently, the kernel starts a single user space process.
+A proper code runner can run *arbitrary* code.

+### Methods for user space processes to create new user space processes
+#### Specify an elf to the kernel
+The user space process can just be like "This ELF is in memory starting at X with X bytes.
+Create a new process from that elf."

+Good:
+- ELF loading code can just be part of the kernel
+- User space code doesn't need to have ELF loading code
+- The user space program can get the ELF file however it wants (like through the network, disk, const bytes, etc)

+Bad:
+- Memory would need to be copied, espec

+#### Map ELF in user space and specify page table entries for new process